sikegame/udacity-p4/README.md

 ## My Approach to "Before 7 No Workshop" Problem

 An inequality filter can be applied to only one property.
-Therefore, the "Before 7 No Workshop" problem cannot be solved in one query.
+Therefore, the "Before 7 No Workshop" problem cannot be solved in a single query.

 In order to solve the Task 3 problem, I implemented the two-step solution.
 First, retrieve any sessions that hold before 7 pm, and then filter out those sessions with Workshop type.
 This looks redundant but can circumvent the App Engine's query restriction.